therepanic/spring-grpc/README.md

 }
 ```

-Run it from your IDE, or on the command line with `mvn spring-boot:run` or `gradle bootRun`.
+Run it from your IDE, or on the command line with `./mvnw spring-boot:run` or `./gradlew bootRun`.

 ### gRPC Client